SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 # Gaining admin access to the message broker

+To manage the currently AD-Active message broker, you can connect to the Public IP Address associated with the Load Balancer as the 'admin' user.
+From the Resource Group view for your deployment on the Azure Portal, the Load Balancer is the resource named `myLB`, and its Public IP Address is the resource named `myLBPublicIPD`, which has an IP address and a DNS name that you can connect to.

+Refer to the [Management Tools section](https://docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
+The WebUI is the recommended simplest way to administer the message broker for common tasks.

+### WebUI, SolAdmin and SEMP access

+Use the Load Balacer's external Public IP at port 8080 to access these services.

+### Solace CLI access

 If you are used to working with console access to Solace PubSub+, this is available with the Azure instance.

+There are two options to connect:
+* Open a CLI SSH connection on port 2222 to the active node through the Load Balancer as described above; or
+* Access the individual nodes:

 The [connect] button at the upper left of the `SolaceMessageBroker0`, `SolaceMessageBroker1`, or `SolaceMessageBroker2` resource view displays this information:

 ![alt text](images/remote_access.png "console with Solace cli")